ionos-cloud/ionosctl/docs/commands/k8scluster/README.md

 ## Description

-The sub-commands of `ionosctl k8s-cluster` allow you to list, get, create, update, delete K8s Clusters.
+The sub-commands of `ionosctl k8s-cluster` allow you to list, get, create, update, delete Kubernetes Clusters.

 ## Options